 Philosophy – A combination of the Western empiricist tradition with a kind of idealist absolutism and various other elements (see My philosophical outlook and Wotser Proper Filossofer?).
 I'm mainly interested in trying to put everything under the one umbrella - for example, fields of knowledge as diverse as mathematics and logic, physical facts and sensory experience, and ethics and aesthetics.

 The concepts of truth and integrity are central to my thinking, and, I believe, central to both science and ethics.
 Truth comprises mainly everyday objective facts, and meaningful explanations and ideas which are wholly consistent with these facts and which have calculable effects in the real world.
 Integrity refers to our willingness to recognise truths, to repel garbage and to live in tune with reality.
 One of my many maxims is "Truth before God, God before Scriptures", which rather too politely sums up my resoundingly negative attitude towards theism and the traditional religions (see below).
 Like the logical positivists, I believe there are clear criteria of truth, and that religion is the chief enemy of truth and integrity (though they certainly have many other dangerous foe).
 We have to thank Aristotle, undoubtedly one of the greatest (and dullest) philosophers of all time, for setting us on the road to truth.
-Among more recent sages Kant is my model of innovation and imagination (and impenetrability!), A J Ayer and A C Grayling my models of clarity.
+Among more recent sages Kant is my model of innovation and imagination (and impenetrability!), A J Ayer my model of clarity.
 K.R.
 Popper's book The Open Society and Its Enemies is possibly one of the most significant books of the 20th century (though Herbert Marcuse, in "One Dimensional Man", seems to find many more insidious constraints on human freedom than does Popper).

 In popular philosophy, "The God Delusion" (2006) by Richard Dawkins is essential anti-religious reading.
 (I have only just finished it, January 2007.
 For me, a few succinct pages in Ayer's little book, Language, Truth and Logic, were enough to get religion out of the way, but Dawkins covers a much wider field.
 I haven't read any of Sam Harris's stuff apart from these TruthDig contributions, which contain some of the best anti-religious material I've found so far.)